 For the best reading experience, click the fullscreen-button in the menu bar at the bottom of the e-reader and zoom in & out with the +/- keys.
 Flick through the book using the arrow-keys.
 You can grab the page with your cursor and move it around freely.

-Alternatively, in case you prefer a more traditional pdf-reader, you can click the download-button and read the book in Adobe’s Acrobat Reader.
+In case you prefer a more traditional pdf-reader, you can click the download-button and read the book in Adobe’s Acrobat Reader.